19hours/sg-statutes/Acts/Public Utilities Act.md

 ### Property of Board not fixtures

 67\.
-All works, apparatus, fixtures and fittings executed, erected on or affixed to any premises by the Board shall continue to remain the property of the Board and shall not vest in the owner of the premises.
+All works, apparatus, fixtures and fittings executed, erected on or affixed to any premises by the Board, or acquired by the Board, shall continue to remain the property of the Board and shall not vest in the owner of the premises.

+[Act 9 of 2012 wef 01/09/2012]

 ### Powers of arrest